-“We’re cautiously optimistic that our combined efforts will eventually pay off and these beautiful butterflies will survive in Canada”, said Jennifer Heron, Chair of the Taylor’s Checkerspot Butterfly Recovery Project Team and invertebrate conservation specialist for the B.C.
-Ministry of Environment and Climate Change Strategy.
-The recovery project is a collaborative initiative to restore Taylor’s Checkerspot populations in British Columbia through habitat enhancement, captive butterfly rearing and release, monitoring, public outreach, and other activities.
-The project team includes representatives from BC Parks, Denman Conservancy Association, Garry Oak Ecosystems Recovery Team, Greater Vancouver Zoo, Mosaic Forests, Wildlife Preservation Canada, consultants, and others.
-There has also been a lot of local assistance from Denman and Hornby volunteers, Helliwell Park neighbours in High Salal Ranch Strata, Conservancy Hornby Island, the Hornby Island Natural History Centre, and the Denman and Hornby Island Provincial Parks Committees.
+The Taylor’s Checkerspot Butterfly Recovery Project Team includes representatives from BC Parks, Denman Conservancy Association, Garry Oak Ecosystems Recovery Team, Mosaic Forests, Wildlife Preservation Canada, Greater Vancouver Zoo, consultants, and others.
+There has also been a lot of local assistance from Helliwell Park neighbours in High Salal Ranch Strata, volunteers, Conservancy Hornby Island, the Hornby Island Natural History Centre, and Hornby Island Provincial Parks Committee.